 - Use a shop vac at the downhill end of the conduit to pull the bag and string through.

 - Tie a strong rope to the string and use the string to pull that uphill, then tape your wire to that rope and pull it downhill.
 Pulling downhill is more manageable, and your wire won’t get snagged on the ends of the conduit since the bells are facing in the right direction.

-Our most important tip (and this is a big one) is to make sure you buy your equipment from a reputable company that offers technical support as part of their package, like GoGreenSolar.
+Your DIY ground mount solar system should serve you for decades to come.
+To secure quality and efficiency, buy your equipment from a reputable company that offers technical support as part of their package, like GoGreenSolar.

 Don’t let the sun set on your energy-saving goals!
 For more information, contact us here to start your DIY solar ground mount project today.